talapus/Crouton/README.md

 Crouton has some drawbacks though:

+- A chroot running in ChromeOS developer mode user space is messy and inherently insecure.
+If you aren't careful, you can mangle your Chromebook.
+If exploitable code executes in your chroot, it will have full access to all of ChromeOS and your chroot operating system.
+Make sure to back up your ChromeOS before making this change.
 - It's built on ubuntu version 12, which isn't new.
 - Not everything works correctly yet, although overall it's remarkably usable and complete.
 ChromeOS Keyboard mapping doesn't work for the ChromeOS specific buttons, for example - they still map to function keys.
 - It's specifically unsupported (by name) in google's ChromeOS documentation.